chgeuer/chgeuer.github.io/_posts/2015-03-12-accessing-microsoft-azure-blob-storage-with-g2o-authentication.md

 After cryptographically processing the input from the `X-Akamai-G2O-Auth-Data` header and the URL's local path with the cryptograhic key associated with the 'nonce', the resulting cryptograhic value is tranported in the `X-Akamai-G2O-Auth-Sign` header.
 (I resist to call is a 'signature' because it is a symmetric system, not offering data origin authentication, just message integrity and peer entity authentication.)

 The five [G2O algorithms][my g2o implementation] are based on pretty 'conventional' crypto, but for just keeping the egress load on origin servers low, it's certainly OK.
-Have a look at my [test vectors](https://github.com/chgeuer/G2O2AzureBlobStorage/blob/master/G2OTests/G2OCryptoUnitTest.cs) for how these strings look like.
+Have a look at my [test vectors][test vectors] for how these strings look like.

 ```csharp
 using SignAlgorithm = System.Func<byte[], byte[], byte[], byte[]>;